When is best to travel and how do I avoid busy periods?

 Can I change my travel plans more than once?

 Yes, you can change your tickets before the date of travel.
-For full details of how to change your tickets, split by ticket type, tap for our Change tickets page.
+For full details of how to change your tickets, split by ticket type, visit our Change tickets page.

 What if I bought my ticket through another company or website?